Murder of Jasmine Fiore: Reaction by VH1

 Following the announcement that Jenkins was connected with the murder of Fiore, VH1 put Megan Wants a Millionaire on indefinite hiatus, out of respect for Fiore's family.
-It also deleted the show's page from the official VH1 website, and dropped reruns of past shows from its schedule.
-It removed the show's archived episodes from the iTunes Store and cable video on demand services, leading to speculation that the show would never air again.
-It subsequently emerged that Jenkins had not only been charged with assaulting Fiore, but had been convicted two years earlier for assaulting a woman in Calgary.
-The latter incident had not been disclosed to either VH1 or Megan Wants a Millionaire producer 51 Minds.
+VH1 later made several moves that strongly indicated the show would never air again.
+VH1 deleted all mention of the show from its website apart from a statement expressing condolences to Fiore's family.
+It also dropped reruns of past episodes from its schedule and deleted the show's archived episodes from the iTunes Store and cable video on demand services.
+Jenkins' earlier assault conviction soon came to light; it had not been disclosed to either VH1 or Megan Wants a Millionaire producer 51 Minds.
 In a statement, 51 Minds said Jenkins would have never been allowed on the show had it known about the 2007 incident.